camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 title: Configuration
 ---

-You can configue the Connector runtime environment regarding the following aspects:
+You can configure the Connector runtime environment in the following ways:

 - The Zeebe instance to connect to.
 - The secrets that should be available to the Connectors.